What Does Non-Ionizing Mean in Terahertz Devices?

 • a clinician’s instruction to avoid electromagnetic, light, heat, or stimulation devices

 This does not mean every person in every category can never use every device.
-It means the decision should be made with professional guidance, not guesswork.
+It means product-specific safety should not be inferred from the radiation category alone.

 How to Read Non-Ionizing Terahertz Claims